A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: A hyperbolic quadtree

 \subsection{Covering with hyperbolic quadtrees}

 Euclidean quadtrees are useful in computing nearest neighbours and other related problems because of a particular distance property: there is a small collection of quadtrees one can define such that any pair of points at distance $\delta$ will be contained in a cell of diameter $\bigO{\delta}$ in one of the quadtrees.
 Moreover, the quadtrees can be generated by simply taking one quadtree and translating (\emph{shifting}) it with different vectors.
 We will prove an analogous property for our hyperbolic quadtrees, though our ``shifts'' are the transformations $T_{\sigma,\tau}$ instead of translations.
 Let us first introduce an infinite quadtree.

 Consider the binary tiling that contains the Euclidean hypercube with opposite corners $(0,\dots,0,1)$ and $(1,\dots,1,2)$.
 This tiling forms level $0$ of the infinite quadtree $\cQ^d_\infty$.
 Then each level $\ell<0$ is defined by subdividing these cells according to the construction in Section~\ref{sec:construct}.
 For $\ell>0$ we define the level $\ell$ cells by unifying $2^{(d-1)\ell}+1$ cells of level $\ell-1$ into a horobox, doing the splitting described in Section~\ref{sec:construct} in reverse.
-We do the unification in such a way that the Euclidean hyperplanes $x_i=0$ for $i=1,\dots,d-1$ as well as $z=0$ remain cell boundaries at each level $\ell$.
-More formally, cells of level $\ell$ are the horoboxes
+We do the unification in such a way that the Euclidean hyperplanes $x_i=0$ for $i=1,\dots,d-1$ as well as $z=1$ remain cell boundaries at each level $\ell$.
+More formally, cells of level $\ell$ are the cube-based horoboxes $C$ where